boulund/lunchplans/CONTRIBUTING.md

 If you expect your contribution to require involvment of more people than just yourself, please keep development of your new feature in a separate branch.
-It is very easy to separate development into a separate branch:
+It is very easy to separate development into a separate branch.
+To see all branches in the repository:

+    hg branches

+To change into a branch (or create a new one):

     hg branch my-new-feature
 	<do whatever you want; create files, folders>